TobyJef/pokemon-scarlet-violet/README.md

+# IMPORTANT NOTE

+Acknowledgemnt and apology that project 1 submission is submitted in an unfinished state, due to immediate family illness.
+StudentCare informed.

+# Technologies Used

+# Languages
+HTML
+CSS

+# Testing

 # Pokemon Scarlet and Pokemon Violet Fan Review

 This fan review of Pokemon Scarlet and Pokemon Violet webiste is a page of for fans of the Pokemon games franchise to read not only a review on the latest game release, but also to learn of the limited time raid events for exclusively "Marked" Pokemon, that would be unable to obtain in the base game.